AgileIndustrialComplex/LinuxNetISO/README.md

 # Linux Net ISO

-## Purpose
-Minimal bootstrapable Linux distribution with working internet.
+Minimal bootstrapable Linux distribution with working internet connection.

 ## Running
 In order to build ISO you will need following programs: